 Describes hosting.
 A service can be hosted by another application, or it can be self-hosted.

-Interoperability and Integration
+- Interoperability and Integration with Windows Communication Foundation

 Describes how to use WCF to extend your existing logic rather than having to rewrite it if you have a substantial investment in component-based application logic hosted in COM+.

-WCF Web HTTP Programming Model
+- WCF REST Programming Model

 Describes the WCF Web Programming Model that allows developers to expose WCF service operations to non-SOAP endpoints.